 - carefully negotiate terms and conditions with third parties (e.g. travel agents, travel insurance companies, camp providers, specialist instructors, expedition providers) prior to accepting arrangements

-- ensure the terms of any travel insurance offered to the school by the third party are satisfactory
+- ensure the terms of any travel insurance offered to the school by the third party are satisfactory.

-- excursions that run late, failing to meet times agreed to with private bus operators, are likely to incur significant costs
+- Excursions that run late, failing to meet times agreed to with private bus operators, are likely to incur significant costs.

-that continuous instruction is provided for students remaining at the school during the absence of staff accompanying the excursion
+- Appropriate educational programs and supervision will be provided for students remaining at the school during the absence of staff accompanying the excursion

-any information which has been provided by specialists in the activities proposed
+- Any information which has been provided by specialists in the activities proposed

-requirements for interstate or overseas excursions
+- Requirements for interstate or overseas excursions

 For detailed information on the requirements above see Related policies, and Department resources below.